Ghalastic/Light---Motion-Sensors-ESP32/README.md

-# Light and Motion Sensors using ESP32
+# Light and Motion Sensors with ESP32
 ####
 ## Task Description:-
 ####